Research

 With Steny Raphael — Published in Socio-Legal Androcentrism and Gender Inequalities (ISBN 9789389656343)

-An analysis on the Socio-Economic status of Rubber Farmers in Kottayam district
+An analysis on the socio-economic status of rubber farmers in Kottayam district with special reference to the farm gate price earned

 With Anandan S — Published in Oikonomikos (ISSN 2277-6397)